Island Peak Climbing Difficulty

 Weather and temperature

 As we know, the weather in the mountain regions is extreme and unpredictable.
 There may be sudden changes in the weather and temperature within a minute.
 So, it can become another hindrance to peak climbing.
 The temperature can range from 30 degrees to -15 degrees according to the season you will be traveling.
 The morning and night can be cold.
 During windy and cloudy weather it will get colder than usual.
 On the other hand, sometimes the trail may be blocked due to extreme snowfall mainly in the winter seasons.
-The climbers need to carry extra sleeping bags and warm clothes as the temperature tends to decrease with the increase in altitude.
+The climbers need to carry extra sleeping bags and warm clothes as the temperature tend to decrease with the increase in altitude.

 Along with the physical and mental fitness, climbing Island peak requires technical training to help ensure your safety.
 Therefore, it will be much easier if the climbers learn the technical support training properly before they venture on this trip.
 One should know the proper ways to hold and use the equipment.
 Likewise, the roping section can be confusing for many even after the training.
 There might be problems with trusting the rope connection you have made.
 Therefore, the guides are there to help if you have any confusion and will assist you on every point.

 Reaching the peak can be much more of an adventure but one should be well careful with the rope and equipment they are using.
 Take the journey at a slow pace and never hurry to reach the summit.
 It’s not a competition.
 It’s an adventure you are doing in nature.
 Lastly, it is better to recheck your safety line properly because a fault in it can be fatal for your life.